 I also removed a few of the smaller projects from my design portfolio, intending to focus on the larger, more detailed projects & improving the content on each.

 Website in 2021

 Keeping the simple, minimalistic style, but re-introducing a slideshow on the home page to provide a bit of motion.
-Like the previous web design in 2019, we wanted to make navigation as easy as possible, for all possible devices.
+Like the previous web design in 2019, I wanted to make navigation as easy as possible, for all possible devices.